Q: Can I have psychotherapy or counselling even though I’m not really ill?

 A. No – judging clients is not helpful or relevant; they need to be supported in finding their own way out of the problem.

-Q. What’s the difference between talking to a friend and talking to a counsellor?
+Q. What’s the difference between talking to a friend and talking to a therapist?

 Friends could feel a conflict of loyalty and find it hard to keep things confidential.